austindennoCS/password-strength-checker/README.md

 ## Overview

 This Python-based password strength evaluator uses `tkinter` to provide a graphical user interface (GUI).
-The application evaluates password strength based on criteria such as length, character diversity, and common patterns, offering real-time feedback and a visual strength meter to help users create secure passwords.
+The application evaluates password strength based on criteria such as length, character diversity, and common patterns, offering real-time feedback and a visual strength meter to help users learn more about secure passwords.

 ## Summary